mirmoktadir/getx_standard/README.md

    ```
    flutter pub run flutter_native_splash:create
    ```
-- FCM: firebase has recently added (add flutter app) to your firebase which will make adding our flutter(android/ios) app to firebase take only 2 steps 🔥 but first you need to download [Firebase CLI](https://firebase.google.com/docs/cli?authuser=0&hl=en#install_the_firebase_cli) and in the terminal execute:
-    ```
-    dart pub global activate flutterfire_cli
-    ```
-  then follow the firebase guid you will get command similar to this one
-    ```
-    flutterfire configure --project=flutter-firebase-YOUR_PROJECT_ID

     ```
   and that's it! your project is now connected to firebase and fcm is up and ready to get notifications
 ## Quick Start